haribharadwaj/syllabi/PurdueSLHS553_ImplantableDevices.md

 | Research presentation  | 10% |
 | Clinical case presentation | 10% |

-At the end of the semester, final grades will be calculated by adding the total points earned and translating those numbers (out of 100%, rounded up) into the following letter grades.
+At the end of the semester, final grades will be calculated by translating the total score (out of 100%, rounded up to integer) into the following letter grades:

 A+: 100 <br>
 A : 97 - 99 <br>